DFHack/dfhack/README.rst

 :start:        Start running every X frames (df simulation ticks).
 Default: X=6000, which would be every 60 seconds at 100fps.
 :stop:         Stop running automatically.
 :sleep:        Must be followed by number X. Changes the timer to sleep X frames between runs.
 :watch R:      Start watching a race.
-R must be a valid race RAW id (ALPACA, BIRD_TURKEY, etc) or a list of ids seperated by spaces.
+R can be a valid race RAW id (ALPACA, BIRD_TURKEY, etc) or a list of ids seperated by spaces or the keyword 'all' which adds all races with at least one owned tame unit in your fortress to the list.
 :unwatch R:    Stop watching a race.
 The current target settings will be remembered (currently only until you save or quit the game).
 :forget R:     Stop watching a race and forget it's target settings.
+:autowatch:    Automatically adds all new races (animals you buy from merchants, tame yourself or get from migrants)
+               to the watch list using default target count.
+:noautowatch:  Stop auto-adding new races to the watchlist.
 :list:         Print a list of watched races.
 :target fk mk fa ma R: Set target count for specified race(s).
-                 fk = number of female kids
+                 fk = number of female kids,
-                 mk = number of male kids
+                 mk = number of male kids,
-                 fa = number of female adults
+                 fa = number of female adults,
-                 ma = number of female adults
+                 ma = number of female adults.
 :example:      Print some usage examples.

 Examples:
 ---------